South Carolina Highway 11: History

 The current highway was once part of the "Cherokee Path" or "Keowee Path," this road was the route used by the Cherokee Indians and the English and French fur traders and stretched from Tennessee to Charleston, South Carolina.
-This National Scenic Byway winds its way through Upstate South Carolina and passes through some towns, such as Walhalla, Marietta, Campobello, Chesnee, and Gaffney.
+This National Scenic Byway winds its way through Upstate South Carolina and passes through some towns, such as Walhalla, Salem, Marietta, Campobello, Chesnee, and Gaffney.
 Echoes of the area's Cherokee heritage can still be heard in places and river names like Seneca, Savannah, Keowee, Jocassee, Enoree, Toxaway, Tugaloo, Tokena, and Eastatoee.

 In the city of Gaffney, east of I-85, SC 11 is known as "Floyd Baker Boulevard," which is a well-known street name in Upstate South Carolina.
 This section of SC 11 is a vast contrast to the rest of the route.
 At this point the highway becomes heavily congested and developed.
 Gaffney is also the biggest town along the route.